Ryzen 9 3900X 3D Modeling Performance

 To test that theory we looked to CGDirector.com’s free Cinema4D Viewport Performance benchmark.
 CGDirector is an PC enthusiast site for 3D content creators, video editors, and other users who work in graphics-intensive applications.

 For a better interface or “viewport” experience for 3D artists, CGDirector said the CPU is the chief bottleneck—and not the GPU.
 That means chips with higher frequency and higher IPC typically are more important.

 “In this Cinema 4D Viewport Benchmark, we measure the FPS of a typical Scene that uses common 3D Objects from Cinema 4D Objects in a hierarchy,” the website said.

 For this test, we ran the Cinema 4D Viewport benchmark with a demo version of Cinema 4D R20.

-Since this test is new to us, we're going to be careful putting too much weight in it, but this is CGDirector.com's jam and we're going to imagine its test is what an actual 3D animation nerd is going to care about in viewport performance.
-Based on that, the Core i9 does win and if there is some truth (we don't see why not) to the theory that a 3D artists needs UI responsiveness more than heavy rendering wait times, Intel has the edge.
+Because this test is new to us, we’re not putting too much weight on it yet.
+Based on its results, however, the Core i9 does win.
+Assuming some truth to the theory that a 3D artists need UI responsiveness more than shorter rendering wait times, Intel has the edge.

-However, as we've seen elsewhere, the good news for the Ryzen 9 3000 is that even in a loss, it's not that far behind.
-And frankly, if you're looking for the best of both worlds with slightly slower Viewport performance but much, much greater rendering performance, the Ryzen 9 comes out in front.
-It's really up to the individual tastes of the artist.
+It's worth noting that even in a loss, Ryzen 9 3000 is not that far behind.
+And frankly, if you’re looking for the best of both worlds, with slightly slower Viewport performance but much, much greater rendering performance, the Ryzen 9 comes out in front.
+It’s really up to the individual tastes of the artist.

 Keep reading for content creation and other tests.